wagtail/wagtail/docs/reference/pages/panels.md

         Help text to be displayed against the panel.

     .. attribute:: MultiFieldPanel.permission (optional)

         Allows a panel to be selectively shown to users with sufficient permission.
-Accepts a permission codename such as ``'myapp.change_blog_category'`` - if the logged-in user does not have that permission, the field will be omitted from the form.
+Accepts a permission codename such as ``'myapp.change_blog_category'`` - if the logged-in user does not have that permission, the panel will be omitted from the form.
+Similar to ``FieldPanel.permission``.
-        Similar to `FieldPanel.permission`
-        The panel group will not be visible if the permission check does not pass.
 ```

 ### InlinePanel